 The BOP offers a standardized National Menu.
-The menu is offered at all institutions and includes approved menu items based on standard recipes and product specifications.
+This menu is offered at all institutions and includes approved menu items based on standard recipes and product specifications.
 The National Menu offers regular, heart healthy and no-flesh dietary options.
 At the Warden's discretion items may be added to the National Menu by adding to a salad bar, hot bar, beverage bar (if these are part of the Food Service program) or by adding condiments such as sugar.
+Inmates are only permitted to go through the main serving line one time, however, they may return to the hot bar and salad bar as often as they desire.